 There are 11 wheelchair spaces available in Stalls at the end of rows G, H, M, N and R. These will need to be requested at the time of booking.
 Access to stalls is available via the street level access entrance on King Street.
-Please note that our King Street entrance is on a hill which heads down towards the river and is quite steep, if you require any assistance getting down this street please speak to a member of the box office.
-When you arrive at the street-level access entrance, please ring the bell to the right hand side of the door and a member of staff will meet you there.
+Please note that our King Street entrance is on a hill which heads down towards the river and is cobbled with a slope.
+When you arrive at the street-level access entrance, please ring the bell to the right hand side of the door and a member of staff will greet you there.

 Please Note: Due to this venue being a listed building, the Grand Opera House does not have a lift.
 Access to the Foyer Bar, Dress Circle and Grand Circle is via stairs only.

 Our venue Access Guide is available to download here.